benwzj/benwzj.github.io/_drafts/2023-10-15-react-state.md

 ## State Rules
 - Treat all state in React as **immutable**.
 This help React run very fast. using Immer for object state is good choice.
-- React batches state updates, it will queue all set functions and execute all set functions one by one before re-render.
 - State behaves as a **snapshot**.
 Setting state does not change the state variable you already have, but instead triggers a re-render.
+- States are a component’s memory.
+State actually “lives” in React itself (as if on a shelf!) outside of your function.
+When triggering a render, React calls your component, it gives you a snapshot of the state for that particular render.
+This snapshot of the UI with a fresh set of props and event handlers in its JSX, all calculated using the state values from that render!

 - React will ignore your update if the next state is equal to the previous state, as determined by an Object.is comparison.
 - You can store information from previous renders, but need to use condition, and also, the logic is hard to read. try to avoid.
 - When you call the `set` function of useState hook during render, React will re-render that component immediately after your component exits with a `return` statement, and before rendering the children.
 - Avoid updating state in an effect (WHY?)
 - Unlike props, state is fully private to the component declaring it.
 If you render the same component twice, each copy will have completely isolated state!
+- React batches state updates, it will queue all set functions and execute all set functions one by one before re-render.

 ## `useState` Hook